czmathew/TBillStakingDashboard/README.md

 # Changes Notes
+## **April 16th Updates:**
+**New Features:**
+- NFT Table in 'NFTs' is now sortable.
+- The NFT Price Chart is now generated and shown for the NFT you decide -> You can either select in the drop down menu or click on the NFT name and the price chart will appear.

 ## **April 15th Updates:**
 **New Features:**
 - Added TBILL range and corresponding wallets # in 'LP Stats'
 - Added LP position, your uni-v2 tokens and your LP % in "My Wallet"

 ## **April 13th Updates #2:**
 **New Features:**
 - Added a table in 'LP Stats' showing the % of holdings that top wallets have.

 ## **April 13th Updates:**
 **New Features:**